kotarou3/COMP2121-Labs/project/design-manual.md

  - `uint8_t minutes/seconds`: Minutes and seconds values to display

 Displays `minutes` and `seconds` as a time value.
 That is, mm:ss.<br />
 Leading zeros are not displayed.
-This means that if both `minutes` and `seconds` are zero, only a single seperating colon (`:`) will be displayed.
+This means that if both `minutes` and `seconds` are zero, only a single separating colon (`:`) will be displayed.

     void displayUpdateDoor(bool isOpen);
  - `bool isOpen`: Specifies if the door is opened or not